 It all started with this ottoman, my Mama found it at a Thrift store.

-She just moved in to the cottage next door and she was going to give it away, so I grabbed it up!
+She had just moved in to the cottage next door and she was going to pass it by, so I grabbed it up!

 I used Annie Sloan Duck Egg Blue for this project, it’s still one of my favorite blues!
 Look at that can, it’s old and still works just great!
 I mixed the paint and textile medium according to directions.
 It’s a one part paint to two parts medium.
 I eye balled the mixture.
 You can use the FolkArt textile medium with lots of different paints, not just chalk paint.
 I am trying to use from my paint stash and not buy new paint, trying 😉

 - Mix the paint and textile medium according to directions and mix well with a stir stick.
 (I have been known to use spoons from the kitchen when I didn’t have a stick.)

 - Using your paint brush apply a thin coat of paint.
 After it dries, apply a second coat.

 - Let your fabric piece dry well before using it.
 Overnight or twenty-four hours.

 - My ottoman had welt, be sure to lift the welting and paint under it.